 First, I’d love to know a bit more about you!
 Where are you from?
 What first interested you in painting?

 What is your process like?
-How much do you plan pieces ahead of time as opposed to working intuitively?
+How do you get started on a piece?

 What about a favorite tool or object in your studio that you wouldn’t want to be without?